 8 Business Days Prior to Sponsor's Due Date

 Request for Facilities & Administrative Cost changes, if applicable

-Facilities & Administrative Cost Waivers require Research, Discovery & Innovation approval.
-These requests must be submitted to Sponsored Projects Services, with all required documentation, eight business days prior to the sponsor’s deadline.
-Sponsored Projects Services will route to Research, Discovery & Innovation for approval.
-F&A changes must be approved by Research, Discovery & Innovation. prior to Sponsored Projects Services' three business day proposal submission deadline.
+Facilities & Administrative Cost rate reductions require Research, Discovery & Innovation approval.
+These requests must be submitted to Sponsored Projects & Contracting Services as part of the UAccess Research proposal, with all required documentation, eight business days prior to the sponsor’s deadline.
+Sponsored Projects & Contracting Services will route to Research, Discovery & Innovation for approval.
+F&A changes must be approved by Research, Discovery & Innovation prior to Sponsored Projects & Contracting Services' three business day proposal submission deadline.

 3 Business Days Prior to Sponsor's Due Date

-Proposal must be submitted to Sponsored Projects Services in final approved form
+Proposal must be submitted to Sponsored Projects & Contracting Services in final approved form

 Final form means that the proposal is completely finished, including final approval in UAccess Research, and ready for submission to the sponsoring agency.
 See Internal Deadlines for Proposal Routing.